oleksandr-troitskyi/postgresql-analysis/Readme.md

 So there is the simplest single operation Seq Scan on authors.
 Execution time is very-very low, so we have a huge profit of this optimisation.

+**P.S.**: I did not go with classical id fields with unique int values in this task.
+Tables should have them by default.
+We can have several complete namesakes in the list of authors.
+And even same named books by different authors.
+But I believe it is out of the range of this task and was not the target.
+Other than that, we can use indexes for aggregated functions like round(AVG(COALESCE(b.pages, 0))) or count(b.name), but it is not effective from practical reasons.
+Creating separate fields make this table more visual.
+Although, it significantly decreases comptutations in future.
+We can only recalculate one row in case of any changes with books quantity.